csun-comp430-s20/act/README.md

 # Act
-The Act Language in the future will utilize the concept of an Actor Model paradigm. <br />
+The Act Language in the future will utilize the concept of an Actor Model paradigm.<br />
-Currently it is only planned to support a single actor that supports the creation of an HSM.
+Currently it is only planned to support a single actor that supports the creation of an HSM.<br />
+**For Comp430 Docs refer to docs folder**

 ## Grammar
 Program: DefEvent* DefState* State+ <br />